ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/kubernetes-services/installing-ams-on-azure-aks.md

 Afer you run the above command, you will see a prompt message like "To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXX to authenticate.
 :::

-- Follow the instructions, authenticate the code, and `Azire CLI` will open in the terminal.
+- Follow the instructions, authenticate the code, and `Azure CLI` will open in the terminal.

 ![](@site/static/img/azure-aks/azure-cli-success.png)